 National Museum and Art Gallery (Te Papa) Opened in February 1998, Te Papa, the National Museum of New Zealand, is a wonderful way to discover this country, its land, its people and its culture.
 Using an exciting combination of interactive displays and leading technology, Te Papa will entertain and inform its visitors.

-A $5 NZ day-tripper pass gets you on local public transport, including the cable car.
+A $5 NZ day-tripper pass gets you on local public transport, not including the cable car.

 It pays to compare your cruise line shore excursions here.